salt-labs/docs/content/technologies/_index.md

 description: "Technologies"
 type: "topic"
 weight: 200
-draft: true
+draft: false
 ---

-Notes and tips on specific VMware technologies.
+Notes and tips on specific cloud-native technologies.

-The official documentation from VMware is available [here](https://docs.vmware.com/allproducts.html)
+Always consult the official vendor documentation for the latest information.